home-assistant/home-assistant.io/source/_integrations/rflink.markdown

 ---
-title: "RFLink"
+title: RFLink
-description: "Instructions on how to integrate RFLink gateway into Home Assistant."
+description: Instructions on how to integrate RFLink gateway into Home Assistant.
 logo: rflink.png
 ha_category:
   - Hub